Skip to main content

 Avoid Carpal Tunnel Surgery

-Drug-free, non-surgical treatment for carpal tunnel syndrome that addresses nerve compression at the wrist and the cervical spine — most patients avoid the operating room.
+Drug-free, non-surgical care for carpal tunnel syndrome that addresses nerve compression at the wrist and the cervical spine — most patients avoid the operating room.

 Understanding Carpal Tunnel Syndrome